 I am a professional Japanese language educator and a social scientist.
 I have 25 years of experience teaching all levels of Japanese for GCSE's, IB, A Levels, JLPT, university courses, and adult learners.
 I mentor graduate and postgraduate students in Social Sciences, Arts, and Humanities to help them successfully complete their university coursework be it essay, dissertations, individual research projects, reaction papers, literature reviews, core chapters, research proposals, etc. I also prepare students for exams to ensure the highest possible results.

-I have worked as an academic mentor at my university for over 5 years and 8 years as a private Social Sciences tutor.
+I have worked as an academic and pastoral mentor at my university for over 5 years and 8 years as a private Social Sciences tutor.
 During that time, I have successfully helped students with hundreds of written assignments for all faculties across Social Sciences, History, Arts, and Humanities at the UK universities, including but not limited to:

 Anthropology and subdisciplines